joelhawksley/identity/components-2020/slides.md

 </div>
 ```

-^ and then in our component template
+^ then, in the component template, we can

-^ rewrite it to

 ^ render the